University Teaching Development Grant

 Send your completed application and supporting documents to firstname.lastname@example.org.

-Additionally, a signed hard copy of the application, along with all supporting documentation, should be sent to:
+If needed you can send a signed hard copy of the application, along with all supporting documentation:

-or hand-delivered to Marrs McLean Science Building #274.
+or deliver it to Marrs McLean Science Building #274.

 Questions?
 Email firstname.lastname@example.org.